senceralp01/React-GithubFinder/README.md

 You can search Github profiles.
 The results are listed as cards.
 When you go to the profile details, you can access the public projects and other information of the relevant profile owner.

-This application has been developed in order to master theese techniques and technologies used in this project: ReactJS, Hooks, Reducer, Context API, React Router, State Management.
+This application has been developed in order to master these techniques and technologies used in the project: ReactJS, Hooks, Reducer, Context API, React Router, State Management.

 Fetches Movie Informations from the Github API Service via axios.